MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/howto-troubleshoot-upn-changes.md

 ### Known issues: Account selection

-When multiple users are registered on the same key, account selection appears where the old UPN appears.
+When multiple users are registered on the same key, account selection appears where the previous UPN appears.
 UPN changes don't affect sign-in with security keys.

 ### Workaround

-To remove references to old UPNs, users reset the security key and re-register.
+To remove references to previous UPNs, users reset the security key and re-register.

 You can [enable passwordless security key sign-in, known issue, UPN changes](~/identity/authentication/howto-authentication-passwordless-security-key.md#known-issues).